9 Best Ecommerce Inventory Management Software [2026] 2026

 Best for: Multichannel marketplace sellers, particularly in Southeast Asia

 OneCart is a multichannel ecommerce management platform built around a single problem: keeping inventory, orders, and listings synchronised across every platform you sell on.
-It connects to 13 platforms — Shopee, Lazada, Amazon, TikTok Shop, Temu, Qoo10, Zalora, Redmart, NTUC FairPrice, Decathlon, Shopify, WooCommerce, and Magento — with real-time inventory sync that updates stock counts within seconds of a sale.
+It connects to 20+ marketplaces and storefronts — Shopee, Lazada, Amazon, TikTok Shop, Temu, Qoo10, Zalora, Redmart, NTUC FairPrice, Decathlon, Shopify, WooCommerce, Magento, eBay and more — plus ERPs (Oracle NetSuite, SAP, Microsoft Dynamics, Odoo) and accounting (Xero, QuickBooks).
+Real-time inventory sync updates stock counts within seconds of a sale.

 What it does well: